rganeshphanindra/nba-team-dominance-sql-analysis/README.md

 ## Overview

-This project analyzes NBA team performance across seasons and eras using **SQL as the primary analytical tool**.
+This project analyzes NBA team performance across seasons and eras using SQL as the primary analytical tool.

 The objective is not just to count wins or rank teams, but to understand: